kantale/python_lessons/projects_2025_2026/project_6/README.md

-# Poypharmacy side-effect association network
+# Polypharmacy side-effect association network
 The [Polypharmacy side-effect association network](https://snap.stanford.edu/biodata/datasets/10017/10017-ChChSe-Decagon.html) is part of the [SNAP](https://snap.stanford.edu/index.html) (Stanford Network Analysis Project) project.

 The dataset contains a graph where each node connects two drugs.
 Each edge denotes that these drugs are likely to develop a side effect when prescribed together (a phenomenon called polypharmacy, or [concomitant drugs](https://en.wikipedia.org/wiki/Concomitant_drug)).